openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 ![image](../images/setup-wizard/Screenshot_20231202_143724.png)

-Save the profile by clicking on "save".
+Save the profile by clicking on "SAVE".

 After saving a new buttom "Activate Profile" occurs.

 :::{admonition} several defined but only one active profile
 :class: information
-You can several profiles been defined but only one activated profile.
+You can have several profiles been defined but only one activated profile.
 :::

-Press "next" to go to the next screen.

 ![image](../images/setup-wizard/Screenshot_20231202_143741.png)